EggBaconAndSpam/eggbaconandspam.github.io/_posts/2019-07-02-Implementing Type-On-Hover.md

   let a = 0 in a
                ~
   ```
   In this case, before we can recurse, we need to keep track of the bound variable.
-In the cases of `Lam` and `Pi` this merely means adding its type to the context, but since Dhall allows "type aliases" like
+Since Dhall allows for "type aliases" like
   ```
   let MaybeNatural = < Nothing : {} | Just : Natural >
   in  MaybeNatural.Just 2 : MaybeNatural